-- Students know the main themes, theories and methods as employed in Women's and Gender Studies in the Humanities and learn the historical development of intersectional theory.
+- Students know the main themes, theories and methods as employed in Gender Studies in the Humanities with regard to cultural practices.

-- Students know how to make an academic (poster) presentation pertaining to above issues.
+- Students know how to make an academic (poster) presentation pertaining to the above issues.

 The aim of this interdisciplinary course is to develop and practice a critical way of looking at contemporary cultural practices.
 In these practices of production, dissemination and reception, masculinity and femininity are permanently (re)constructed, just as are concepts of class, race, ethnicity, and geopolitical location.

 We will be studying cultural practices in various manifestations: popular culture (e.g. soaps, advertising, music icons) but also the cultural logic underlying art practice and visual ethnographic research.
 In all these sites old and new identities are being contested and reconstructed.
 The interaction between text and image will be main point of focus.